tankf33der/trezor-bignum/README.md

-Test bignum core code from trezor.
+Test bignum core code from Trezor by PicoLisp.

 Lets see.